omar-florez/scratch_mlp/docs/index.md

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/all_50neurons_lr_0.003_reg_0.0001.gif){:height="800px"}

-This problem can be avoided by reducing the learning rate as you can see below.
+This problem can be avoided by **reducing the learning rate** as you can see below.
 Or by implementing a policy to reduce it as we iterate.
-Or having a stronger regularization, maybe L1 instead of L2. **Exploiding** and **vanishing gradients** are interesting phenomenons and we will devote an entire analysis later.
+Or by having a stronger regularization, maybe L1 instead of L2. **Exploiding** and **vanishing gradients** are interesting phenomenons and we will devote an entire analysis later.

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/all_50neurons_lr_0.003_reg_0.000001.gif){:height="800px"}